grazaerd/dnqol-public/README.md

 The release is already overdue, this should have been released 5 months ago, but this is a "free-tier" mod, so don't expect too much.

 ## Disclaimer
-**Use at your own risk, especially getting banned or losing your raids.
-Don't blame me if you get banned or crash an ongoing raid**.
+**Use at your own risk, don't blame me, especially regarding getting banned or losing your raids (crashes, graphical errors etc.).**

 ## How to use it
 ```